brothman01/TV-Assistant/README.md

 ###2.
 How to run Show Assistant from the terminal

-	1. cd to the folder contains the shoeAssistant files
+	1. cd to the folder contains the TVAssistant files
 	2. $ java TVAssistant

 ###3.
 Command Reference: